dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 </p>

-### Migrating individual tasks
+### Proxying individual tasks

-In order to migrate a task, you must do two things:
+In order to proxy a task, you must do two things:

 1. First, ensure all associated assets are executable in Dagster by providing asset definitions in place of bare asset specs.
-2. The `migrated: False` status in the `migration_state` YAML folder must be adjusted to `migrated: True`.
+2. The `proxied: False` status in the `proxied_state` YAML folder must be adjusted to `proxied: True`.

-Any task marked as migrated will use the `DefaultProxyToDagsterOperator` when executed as part of the DAG.
+Any task marked as proxied will use the `DefaultProxyToDagsterOperator` when executed as part of the DAG.
 This operator will use the Dagster GraphQL API to initiate a Dagster run of the assets corresponding to the task.

-The migration file acts as the source of truth for migration status.
+The proxied file acts as the source of truth for proxied status.
 The information is attached to the DAG and then accessed by Dagster via the REST API.

-A task which has been migrated can be easily toggled back to run in Airflow (for example, if a bug in implementation was encountered) simply by editing the file to `migrated: False`.
+A task which has been proxied can be easily toggled back to run in Airflow (for example, if a bug in implementation was encountered) simply by editing the file to `proxied: False`.

 #### Supporting custom authorization

 If your dagster deployment lives behind a custom auth backend, you can customize the airflow-to-dagster proxying behavior to authenticate to your backend.
-`mark_as_dagster_migrating` can take a parameter `dagster_operator_klass`, which allows you to define a custom `BaseProxyToDagsterOperator` class.
+`proxy_to_dagster` can take a parameter `dagster_operator_klass`, which allows you to define a custom `BaseProxyToDagsterOperator` class.
 This allows you to override how a session is created.
 Let's say for example, your dagster installation requires an access key to be set whenever a request is made, and that access key is set in an airflow `Variable` called `my_api_key`.
 We can create a custom `BaseProxyToDagsterOperator` subclass which will retrieve that variable value and set it on the session, so that any requests to dagster's graphql API will be made using that api key.